 This easy homemade Watermelon Juice is perfect for cooling down on hot summer days!
-Add a sprinkle of kala namak (black salt) for a little Indian twist to enjoy watermelon like we do.
+Enjoy the summer seasons high quality produce for freshly made juice in your own home.
+It takes 5 minutes with under 5 ingredients, no juicer necessary.
+Add a sprinkle of kala namak (black salt) for a little Indian twist.

 If you can never finish off a whole melon, blending the rest of the watermelon into a juice is a great way to finish off the fruit before it rots!
 No juicer necessary, you just need a great blender and a tight mesh sieve to strain out the seeds and extra pulp.